-10.1 The only wheel rims size that is permitted on a vehicle in the specified positions are, 13" diameter Rims that are 10" wide; • Left Front • Right Front • Left Rear The only wheel rime size permitted on the Right Rear of the vehicle must be a 13" (thirteen inches) Diameter with a width of 13" (thirteen inches) 10.2 All wheel hubs are to have wheel studs that protrude through the wheel nuts.
+10.1 The only wheel rims size that is permitted on a vehicle in the specified positions are, 13" diameter Rims that are a maximum of ten inch (10") wide for Left Front and Right Front and eleven inch (11") for Left Rear and thirteen inch (13') for right rear. ● Left Front● Right Front● Left Rear The only wheel rim size permitted on the Right Rear of the vehicle must be a 13" (thirteen inches) Diameter with a width of 13" (thirteen inches) 10.2 All wheel hubs are to have wheel studs that protrude through the wheel nuts.
 10.3 Only American Racer tyres are allowed on the rear of the vehicle.
 The front tyres are free All tyres must be presented to the scrutineer to be logged before the start of the event.